TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Evaluation

-\textbf{Different target labels}. \Fref{fig:box} illustrates the effect of different target labels on CWFD defense under DF attack and RF attack in the Sirinam dataset.
-To explore the stability of CWFD defense over multiple epochs, we calculated the defense success rate from round 28 to round 32, a total of five epochs, and formed box-and-line.
+\textbf{Different target labels}. \Fref{fig:box} illustrates the effect of different target labels on TrapFlow defense under DF attack and RF attack in the Sirinam dataset.
+To explore the stability of TrapFlow defense over multiple epochs, we calculated the defense success rate from round 28 to round 32, a total of five epochs, and formed box-and-line.
 From \Fref{fig:box}, we conclude that \ding{182} Choosing different target labels can cause significant differences in defense performance.
 For example, in the RF attack, labels like 2 and 26 maintain stable accuracy around 6\%, while in the DF attack, label 47 shows much wider fluctuations, ranging from 4\% to 7\%.
 This variation suggests that certain labels result in more consistent defense performance, especially under RF attacks, while DF attacks are more sensitive to label choice. \ding{183} Stability of the defense on the RF attack is better than that of the DF attack.
 For instance, the accuracy distribution for RF attack labels remains tightly clustered around the mean, with minimal variance across labels.
 In contrast, the DF attack shows greater variability, as seen with labels like 11 and 33, where the accuracy fluctuates significantly.
 This indicates that RF defenses maintain more consistent performance across different labels, while DF defenses are more prone to instability.
+In addition, please see \emph{Supplementary Materials I} for details on the performance of the defense algorithm on the DS-19 dataset.
+We also present the visualization results of TrapFlow in \emph{Supplementary Material J}.